ares-b/blog/_posts/2021-11-09-spark-core-concepts.md

 we'd like the Spark Engine to apply multiple rules.

-Actually this is what it does, is uses a **Rule Executor** to transform a tree to another tree of the same type by applying many rules in batches, and, every rule is implemented based on its transform.
+Actually this is what it does, is uses a **Rule Executor** to transform a tree to another tree of the same type by applying many rules in batches, and, every rule is implemented based on its transformation.

 <p align="center">
     <img alt="Rule Executor" src="../assets/images/posts/spark-core-concepts/rule-executor.png" />